Make delicious homemade french bread pizza recipe in minutes! It’s easy and fun and makes for a great appetizer, too.

 While I love making traditional pizza dough, I also love the convenience of pulling together a pizza in less than 30 minutes.
 You can do this with pizza dough; the result will be more of a cracker crust than a light and fluffy bread base.
 But, for those days when I’m in a hurry, I prefer to use some alternative bases.

-I’ve used pita bread, English muffins, tortillas, and bagels with great success.
+I’ve used pita bread to make a quick and easy pita pizza, English muffins, tortilla pizza, and pizza bagel with great success.
 My new favorite is using the big puffy, not-really-French, French bread loaves.
 Slather on some pesto, sprinkle on cheese and tomatoes, and you’ve got a rocking awesome pizza in minutes!

 I made a round of French bread pizzas when our in-laws were visiting this weekend.
 And even though FishPapa and Grampa Lee has already eaten lunch out, they devoured the crispy, crunchy pizzas.